dghost/glslRiftDistort/libovr-0.4.x/glsl110/README.md

 These shaders do not support multisample antialiasing.
 In order to support that correctly the various calls to texture2D* need to be updated to use texelFetch instead.
 Doing this in GLSL 1.10 is problematic for a variety of reasons.

 ####Files

+There are two sets of shaders to choose from - uncorrected shaders and shaders that applie chromatic abberation correction.
+Given that the chromatic abberation is applied to the mesh itself now it requires both vertex + fragment shader support to function correctly.

 #####Uncorrected Shaders
 | Shader |	Description